2025-2026 BILLS

 Key provisions of the bill include:

-• Mandates immunization and exemption reporting by all “covered programs” (generally including schools, colleges, daycares, camps),
+• Mandates immunization and exemption reporting by all “covered programs” (generally including schools, colleges, daycares, and camps)

-• Designates “covered programs” as “elevated risk programs,” if they fail to report or if immunization levels fall below state-defined herd immunity thresholds,
+• Designates covered programs as “elevated risk programs” if they fail to report data or if immunization levels fall below state-defined herd immunity thresholds

-• Gives DPH commissioner discretion to exclude from “elevated risk programs” those students who are not immunized in accordance with the schedule — including students with medical or religious exemptions
+• Gives the DPH Commissioner discretion to exclude students from elevated risk programs if they are not immunized according to the state schedule — including students with medical or religious exemptions

-• Expands exclusion policy that applies in the event of an outbreak by granting the DPH commissioner broad discretion to exclude unvaccinated children from school if there is a “potential epidemic” in the “geographic area” that includes the school/program,
+• Expands exclusion authority during outbreaks by allowing the DPH Commissioner broad discretion to exclude unvaccinated students if there is a “potential epidemic” within the geographic area that includes the school or program

-• Expands Massachusetts minor consent law by allowing minors to consent to preventative care, including vaccination, without parental knowledge or consent, and without clear intellectual capacity safeguards.
+• Expands Massachusetts minor consent law by allowing minors to consent to preventative care, including vaccination, without parental knowledge or consent and without clearly defined intellectual capacity safeguards

-• Mandates that DPH collect immunization data, including extensive demographic data, and report daily immunizations during public health emergencies, and
+• Mandates DPH collection of immunization and demographic data and requires daily immunization reporting during public health emergencies

-• Grants DPH broad implementation authority related to these provisions.
+• Grants DPH broad implementation and enforcement authority related to these provisions

 AN ACT ENHANCING ACCESS TO ABORTION CARE